 The poison control center may advise you to go to the hospital.
 Once there, the staff will assess the severity of your poisoning.

-If necessary, doctors at the hospital may give you medications, breathing support, or liquids intravenously.
+If necessary, doctors at the hospital may give you medications, breathing support, or IV liquids.

 Your ability to recover from plant food poisoning depends on the following factors: